Real Estate Agent Jobs

-If you’re thinking of becoming a real estate agent, it’s definitely worth it to see what CRUM offers in commissions, training, and cutting edge technology before you make a decision:
+If you’re thinking of becoming a real estate agent, it’s definitely worth it to see what CRUM real estate agents jobs earn in commissions, training, and cutting edge technology before you make a decision:

-Some of the pros include the freedom to not work 9 to 5, and of course, unlimited earning potential.
+Some of the pros include the freedom not having to work full-time, and of course, unlimited earning potential.
 To succeed as a real estate agent, you have to have a huge market knowledge base and be extremely dedicated.
 The most successful real estate agents have a blueprint that includes: marketing, scripts, coaching and access to systems that will help help you to go from 10k to 20k to 30k per month.

 For every wonderful buyer or seller, there is another who will try to ruin your life.
 New agents don’t make a lot (if any) money to begin with, and starting from the bottom can be very frustrating.
 You’re on call basically 24 hours a day.